Mughal architecture: Tomb of Safdar Jang

-Khan Mohammad Mridha Mosque

-The Khan Mohammad Mridha Mosque is a historical mosque near Lalbagh Fort in Dhaka, Bangladesh.

-The mosque was built in Atish Khan Mahalla by order of Khan Mohammad Mridha under the instruction of Qadi Ibadullah in 1706 CE.
-The mosque rises above its surroundings because the tahkhana or underground rooms of the mosque are above grade.
-The roof of the tahkhana forms the platform on which the mosque is situated.
-The spacious prayer place before the main mosque is open in all directions allowing air to flow and keep the interior cool.
-Conservation of invaluable heritage sites in the 400-year-old city of Dhaka was ignored for many years.
-Destruction of heritage sites and historical monuments started during Pakistan period on a moderate scale but it gained momentum after independence.
-Heritage properties suffered destruction during the rule of military regime in Pakistan.

 Gardens

 The Shalimar Gardens in Lahore are among the most famous Mughal gardens.

-Mughal gardens are gardens built by the Mughals in the Islamic style.
+Mughal gardens were built by the Mughals in the Islamic style.
 This style was influenced by Persian gardens.
 They are built in the char bagh structure, which is a quadrilateral garden layout based on the four gardens of Paradise mentioned in the Qur'an.
 This style is intended to create a representation of an earthly utopia in which humans co-exist in perfect harmony with all elements of nature.

 The quadrilateral garden is divided by walkways or flowing water into four smaller parts.
 Significant use of rectilinear layouts are made within the walled enclosures.
 Some of the typical features include pools, fountains and canals inside the gardens.

-Some famous examples of Mughal gardens are the Bagh-e-Babur at Kabul, Mehtab Bagh gardens at the Taj Mahal, gardens at Humayun's Tomb, Shalimar Gardens at Lahore, Wah Gardens in Wah, Khusro Bagh at Prayagraj, as well as Pinjore Gardens at Haryana.
+Some famous examples of Mughal gardens are the Bagh-e Babur at Kabul, Mehtab Bagh at the Taj Mahal, gardens at Humayun's Tomb, Shalimar Gardens at Lahore, Wah Gardens in Wah, Khusro Bagh at Allahabad, as well as Pinjore Gardens at Haryana.

-The ensemble of six Mughal Gardens of Jammu and Kashmir (Pari Mahal, Nishat Bagh, Shalimar Bagh, Chashme Shahi, Verinag Garden, Achabal Gardens) are on the tentative list of UNESCO World Heritage Sites in India.
+The ensemble of six Mughal Gardens in Jammu and Kashmir (Pari Mahal, Nishat Bagh, Shalimar Bagh, Chashme Shahi, Verinag Garden, and Achabal Gardens) are on the tentative list of UNESCO World Heritage Sites in India.